Supplement Decision Making Guide

 • Supplements can contain WADA-banned substances.

-• Athlete can and do test positive as a result of contaminated supplements.
+• Athletes can and do test positive as a result of contaminated supplements.

 Factors to consider